 - Convey the bar for the core curriculum and key classes, as well as the research excitement and work ethic characteristic of the program's best students.

 - Provide incoming students with an opportunity to remedy deficiencies prior to taking the core classes.

-In addition to boot camp, new graduate students should also attend the Bioinformatics & Systems Biology EXPO, and various campus-wide orientations:
+In addition to boot camp, new graduate students should also attend the Bioinformatics & Systems Biology Exchange, and various campus-wide orientations: